toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Pop up a confirmation prompt when using a quick budget option to prevent mistakingly altering your budget.

+## Add Target Indicator

+Add an indicator to subcategories with targets.
+Types: (M)onthly Savings Builder, Savings Balance By (D)ate, Savings (B)alance, Needed For (S)pending, (M)onthly (D)ebt Payment, and (U)pcoming transactions.

-## Add Total Monthly Goals
+## Add Total Monthly Targets

-Add a 'Total Monthly Goals' section to the budget inspector, which displays the total amount of monthly funding goals.
-It's also possible to have a more detailed overview of the goals, and information of 'Income vs Spending' for the month.
+Add a 'Total Monthly Targets' section to the budget inspector, which displays the total amount of monthly funding targets.
+It's also possible to have a more detailed overview of the targets, and information of 'Income vs Spending' for the month.

 ## Adjust Budget Row Height